S.C. Mom Says Baby Monitor Was Hacked; Experts Say Many Devices Are Vulnerable

 That night, as the family ate dinner and the baby slept, her smartphone alerted her that the camera was being moved again.

 "I looked over on my phone and saw that it was slowly panning over across the room to where our bed was and stopped," Summitt tells NPR.
-It was pointing to the spot where she breastfed her son Noah several times a day.
+It was pointing to the spot where she breastfed her son, Noah, several times a day.
 The camera paused on the empty bed, then moved back to the bassinet.

 This time, everyone who uses the app was together — and they weren't controlling the device.
 In fact, Kevin said he hadn't touched the app all day, which made Jamie remember the incident that morning with unease.

-"Honestly we were naïve," Summitt says.
+"Honestly, we were naive," Summitt says.
 "The first thing I thought ... was our app was haunted."

 But soon they realized the far more likely explanation — that either the program or the device had been hacked.

 The family unplugged the monitor immediately.
-Summitt says after a police officer set it back up to test it, they found they were locked out of their own account, which seemed to confirm that suspicion.
+Summitt says after a police officer set it back up to test it, they found she was locked out of her own account, which seemed to confirm that suspicion.
 Summitt posted on Facebook to warn other parents about the risk.

-"I am supposed to be my sons protector and have failed miserably," she wrote.
+"I am supposed to be my [son's] protector and have failed miserably," she wrote.
 "I honestly don't ever want to go back into my own bedroom."

 This is not the first time parents have shared hair-raising accounts of cameras moving unexpectedly or talking to them.